A Tough Winter: Plot

-More a vehicle for black comedian Stepin Fetchit.
-The gang goes to Wheezer and Mary Ann's house to have a taffy pull, but they get the ingredients mixed up and make a huge mess.
-They attempt to clean up and ask Stepin to help, but he crosses wires, plumbing and gas lines.
+The gang goes to Wheezer and Mary Ann's house for a taffy pull, but they botch the recipe and make a huge mess.
+They attempt to clean it and ask Stepin Fetchit to help, but he crosses wires, plumbing and gas lines.
 As a result, light bulbs pop, water sprays from gas heaters, a phone acts as a vacuum cleaner and music plays from the icebox.